rht-labs/enablement-docs/README.md

  | Access to an OpenShift cluster | | `oc login -u <username> -p <password> <cluster_url>` |
  | Text editor such as Atom, IntelliJ or Visual Studio Code <br><br> (The exercises were created using `VSCode`, so the screenshots will match its layout and colour schemes) | - | - |

-> (TODO) Download the tools-container containing required Ansible and OpenShift tooling pre-installed
+## Git and Containers 101
+ - Git tutorial covering the basics - https://try.github.io/
+ - Handy guide for those new to containers - https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/

 ## Setup your IDE
-If you are using VSCode; some handy plugins that will make the lessons easier are:
+If you are using VSCode, Atom, Eclipse, IntelliJ or some other IDE that supports Plugins; some handy ones that will make the labs easier are:
  - YAML Syntax Highlighter
  - Autosave
  - JavaScript Syntax Highlighter
  - Vue.js
  - Eslint